Nationwide Service on All UPS Equipment

 what is an uninterruptible power supply

 Across today’s highly connected and data-driven business landscape, the need for continuous, clean power cannot be overstated.
-Even the briefest amount of downtime can be devastating to an organization, regardless of its size or vertical.
-Not only is the current price tag for downtime estimated at $5,600 per minute, but unplanned incidents can result in equipment damage, data loss, missed opportunities and tarnished reputation.
+Even the briefest downtime can be devastating to an organization, regardless of its size or vertical.
+The price tag for downtime is estimated at $5,600 per minute, and unplanned incidents can result in equipment damage, data loss, missed opportunities and tarnished reputation.

-Thankfully, an uninterruptible power system (UPS) is one of the most simple, cost-effective solutions to help companies avoid the unwelcome consequences of downtime.
-But with several different types of systems available, the challenge is selecting the one that best matches your needs and budget.
+Thankfully, an uninterruptible power system (UPS) is one of the simplest, most cost-effective solutions to help companies avoid the unwelcome consequences of downtime.
+But with several types of systems available, the challenge is selecting one that best matches your needs and budget.

-A UPS is a backup system that provides power in the event of a utility failure.
-By supplying an adequate window to safely shut down sensitive equipment, a UPS helps prevent data loss and minimizes the stress of a hard shutdown on electronics.
-But protecting equipment against a complete power loss isn’t the only reason you need a UPS.
-Depending on the UPS model, these systems also shield connected devices from common power problems and unsafe output voltage fluctuations that can damage electronics, reduce lifespan and affect performance.
+Protecting equipment against a complete power loss isn’t the only reason you need a UPS.
+Depending on the UPS model, these systems also shield connected devices from common power problems and unsafe output voltage fluctuations that can damage electronics, reduce life span and affect performance.

 How Does a UPS Work?

-Essentially a battery in a box, a UPS powers the devices that are plugged in to its AC outlets when the flow of electricity drops to an inadequate voltage, or if a complete outage occurs.
-In case of a blackout, the UPS immediately switches to battery to provide a continuous power source for the length of the battery, which varies by system for periods of time ranging from minutes to hours.
+Essentially a battery in a box, a UPS powers the devices plugged into its AC outlets when electricity flow drops to an inadequate voltage or a complete outage occurs.
+In a power emergency, the UPS electrical system instantly switches to the battery to provide a continuous power source for the length of the battery, which varies by system for periods ranging from minutes to hours.
+Additionally, the conversion process removes most of the line noise from the AC outlet.

 Types of UPS Systems

-It’s important to understand that all UPS systems are not created equal.
-Rather, there are three primary topologies: standby, line-interactive and online.
-Each type of UPS topology not only delivers varying levels of protection against power problems but achieves the result in a separate manner while placing differing frequency demands on the battery.
+UPS systems are not created equal.
+Rather, there are three primary topologies — standby, line-interactive and online.
+Each UPS topology delivers varying levels of protection against power problems, achieving the result in a unique manner while placing differing frequency demands on the battery.

 Standby UPS

 Because standby topology does not buffer equipment against other common power anomalies, it is best suited for non-critical and less demanding home network and office environments that are not subjected to frequent disruptions.
-While standby UPSs are the least expensive type of UPS, the downside to this topology is that it frequently resorts to the battery, which can reduce runtime and service life.
+While standby UPSs are the least expensive type, the downside to this topology is that it frequently resorts to the battery, which can reduce runtime and service life.

 Line-Interactive UPS